harp-lab/slog-lang1/doc/compare.md

 ### Indices

 In datalog, indices order and selection is very crucial to join performance.
-Before talking about indices I want to mention some details about joining first.
+Before talking about indices I want to mention some details about joins first.

-Both soufflé and slog use btree as intern data structure to store tuples. for a relation like `foo(a, b, c)` As we all know, btree is a sorted data structure, each node in btree is a range of tuples with some order.
+Both soufflé and slog use btree as internal data structure to store tuples. for a relation like `foo(a, b, c)`.
+And btree is a sorted data structure, each node in btree is a range of tuples with some order.
 In soufflé, each tuple will be represented as a 3-array, and the order of tuples will be determined by

  ```
  foo1 < foo2 <=> a1 < a2 ?
 True : b1 < b2 ?
 True c1 < c2